 When it comes to the topic of paying for college, knowledge is power.
-Understanding your options and how to go about them can make a big difference financially.
+What does financial aid mean, anyway?
+What’s the difference between loans and grants?
+And how do scholarships work?

 What is financial aid?